Polanas/ECS/README.md

 ```

 #### Entity deactivation
-Any entity can be deactivated.
-If an entity is deactivated, it will be excluded from all filters.
+Any entity can be deactivated, in which case it will be excluded from all filters.
 All other properties stay the same though.
 > Note: Deactivation/Reactivation also recursively affects children of an entity, children's children an so on.
 ```cs
 var myEntity = world.AddEntity().Deactivate();